oracle/python-oracledb/doc/src/user_guide/plsql_execution.rst

 Executing PL/SQL
 ****************

-PL/SQL stored procedures, functions and anonymous blocks can be called from python-oracledb.
+PL/SQL stored procedures, functions, and anonymous blocks can be called from python-oracledb.

+Examples in this chapter show single invocations using :meth:`Cursor.callproc()`, :meth:`Cursor.callfunc()`, or :meth:`Cursor.execute()`.
+Examples of repeated calls using :meth:`Cursor.executemany()` are shown in :ref:`batchplsql`.

 .. _plsqlproc: